Subscribe to our RSS feed for immediate notification of new published content.

 Planned Opportunities

-Reimagine Menlo Park intends to create new opportunities for our community to share perspectives, discuss ideas, and organize its efforts.
-Here are a few examples of what are being considered:
+Reimagine Menlo Park intends to create a variety of opportunities for our community to share perspectives, discuss ideas, and organize its efforts to influence our City.
+Here are a few examples of what are now being considered:

 - Online community forum